conspack/cl-conspack/README.md

 ### Properties

+(Properties now require a `WITH-PROPERTIES` block in some circumstances, see below.)

 Properties are a way to specify additional information about an object that may be useful at decode-time.
 For instance, while hash tables are supported as maps, there are no bits to specify the `:test`